FAQs: Student Life Basics

 What about extracurricular activities?

-There are approximately 60 student organizations that are very active at the Law School.
+There are over 60 student organizations that are very active at the Law School.
 Our organizations host speakers, organize debates, and plan service projects and social gatherings.
 Students write and direct their own annual Law School Musical, play intramural sports, and gather for Coffee Mess (a weekly breakfast) and Wine Mess at the end of the week.
 In addition, many of our students work in our legal clinics and participate in our Pro Bono Service Initiative.

 What about safety?

-Hyde Park has one of the lowest neighborhood crime rates in Chicago.
+Hyde Park has one of the lower neighborhood crime rates in Chicago.
 Campus is actively monitored by both the University of Chicago police and the City of Chicago police department.
 The University takes a proactive approach to safety and offers several safety resources, including late night transportation services, safe ride services, umbrella service, and safety alerts.
 Many of our own faculty and administrators live in Hyde Park with their families.
 If you would like to learn more, the University's Common Sense publication provides detailed information and statistics.